DHawkesford/the-wall/README.md

 - Create a button that appears in the bottom-right corner that returns a user to the top of the page.
 The button should not appear if they had not scrolled down the page at all

+- The 'theme of the day' in the navbar should change every 24 hours, and the images in the gallery should be reset as well.
+I need to update both the back-end and front-end to allow for this.

+    - Include a timer to show users when the theme will next change

+    - Include a feature for showing the final gallery from previous days

 - ✅ Add in mobile responsiveness - the app already scales down quite nicely on smaller screens, but there is some work needed on the navbar in particular.

 - Incorporate lazy loading of the images, or pagination, or some such alternative to reduce the initial page load time

-- Create pages where users can see their starred posts, and see/edit/delete their own posts
+- ✅ Create pages where users can see their starred posts, and see/edit/delete their own posts

 - Design and write a loader using CSS (see the [loader feature section](#loading-animation))